-After 1895, it was transferred to Pham Dong Thap, who was a son of a high ranking mandarin in the reign of the first Emperor Gia Long and also a nephew of Empress Mother Tu Du.
+After 1895, it was transferred to Pham Dong Thap, who was the son of a high-ranking Mandarin in the reign of the first Emperor Gia Long and also a nephew of Empress Mother Tu Du.

 A few years later, the house was transferred to Tung Le, and then in 1938, it was purchased by a provincial chief named Nguyen Dinh Chi.
 After his death, his wife, Dao Thi Yen, used the garden house as her residence.
 The family has been the caretaker of the house since then.

 After Hue city, you may need our private car transfer to other nearby cities such as

 - Hue to Da Nang private car– 1,400,000 VND/ Sedan car.

 - Hue to Hoi An private car– 1,500,000 VND/ Sedan car.